nothingface0/gpuFI-4/README.md

 ### Building the applications

 Considering the fact that gpuFI relies on running with the `gpgpu_ptx_convert_to_ptxplus` option enabled, the CUDA applications must be built (as of 2024/09) with CUDA Toolkit 4.2, to contain `sm_1x` SASS instructions.
 Since the CUDA Toolkit 4.2 requires gcc version 4.x, the most straightforward way to build the applications is inside a container.
+An example of how this can be done follows below.

 > [!NOTE]
 > For this example, we are using `docker` to compile a benchmark from the Rodinia suite.
 We are also assuming that the [source code](https://github.com/nothingface0/gpu-rodinia/tree/gpgpu_sim_fi) has been cloned into: `$HOME/Documents/workspace/gpu-rodinia`